streamanalyze/sa.documentation/amosql/basic-constructs.md

 ```

 The value of an expression is computed if the expression is entered to
-the sa.amos top loop, e.g.:
+the sa.amos top loop.
+Example:
 ```
    1+5*sqrt(6);
 ```

 Notice that Boolean expressions, [predicates](#predicates), either
 return *true*, or nothing if the expression is not true.
-For example:
+Example:

 ```
    1<2 or 3<2;